murexrobotics/docs/pages/elec/boards/carrier.md

 ## Detailed Description

 The MUREX Carrier Board is a four-layer carrier board for the Raspberry Pi Compute Module 4, designed for ROV/robotics applications.
 The design is highly specific for ROV control, utilizing a PCA9685 16 channel PWM driver, BME680 environmental sensor, a MEMS sensor that combines the BMI088 accelerometer and gyroscope along with a MMC5603NJ magnetometer, and a header pin array for the MS5837 underwater pressure sensor. *All GPIO pins are broken out through the two 1x15 vertical Picoblade connectors.* The MUREX Carrier Board offers many status and debugging features, such as hard resets toggles, wireless communication toggles, Neopixel array, piezoelectric buzzer, I2C screen and a leak detection matrix.
 The board is equipped with Gigabit Ethernet, 4x USB 2.0 (2x USB-A, 2x 1x5 header pins), USB-C (CC1/CC2 pulled low with 5.1kΩ resistors), and HDMI.
-The MUREX Carrier Board is also designed for highly embedded applications in mind, implementing external magnetics for Ethernet, direct 5V input and ample mounting positions.
+The MUREX Carrier Board is also designed for highly embedded applications in mind, with direct 5V input, small physical footprint, extensive hardware configurations, and ample mounting positions.
 Please note that for space efficiency, it does not do any on-board power management.
-The MUREX Carrier Board expects clean, protected +5V input, such as from the [MUREX Power Board](https://docs.murexrobotics.com/elec/boards/power.html).
+The MUREX Carrier Board expects clean, protected +5V input, such as provided by the [MUREX Power Board](https://docs.murexrobotics.com/elec/boards/power.html).

 CM4 Specific Features: